-Harikrishna Kundariya is a marketer, developer, IoT, ChatBot & Blockchain savvy, and designer/co-founder of Director of eSparkBiz Technologies.
-His 8+ years of experience enables him to provide digital solutions to new start-ups based on IoT and ChatBot.
+Harikrishna Kundariya is a marketer, developer, IoT, ChatBot & Blockchain savvy, and co-founder/Director of eSparkBiz Technologies.
+His many years of experience enable him to provide digital solutions to new start-ups based on IoT and ChatBot.

 The main difference is that Node.js is a back-end framework, and React.js is used for developing user interfaces.
 Both frameworks are quite popular and have their advantages and disadvantages.